madanyc/workfront-learn.en/help/workfront-dam-program/part-1-system-setup/configure-the-integration-in-workfront.md

 ---
 title: Configure the Integration in [!DNL Workfront]
 description: Learn how to enable the [!UICONTROL Workfront DAM] integration at the system administrator access level.
+exl-id: ee9489a5-abe9-4a81-96bd-625c82189d3d
 ---
 # Configure the integration in Workfront

 Enable the [!UICONTROL Workfront DAM] integration from Workfront’s **[!UICONTROL Setup]** area.
 You need to have a [!UICONTROL Workfront] system administrator access level.